ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 Event streams must conform to the following grammar:

 ```
-Next* (Interrupted | Failed | Completed)?
+value* (interrupted | failed | completed)?
 ```

 This states that an event stream consists of:

- 1. Any number of `Next` events
+ 1. Any number of `value` events
- 1. Optionally followed by one terminating event, which is any of `Interrupted`, `Failed`, or `Completed`
+ 1. Optionally followed by one terminating event, which is any of `interrupted`, `failed`, or `completed`

 After a terminating event, no other events will be received.

-#### `Next`s provide values or indicate the occurrence of events
+#### `value`s provide values or indicate the occurrence of events

-`Next` events contain a payload known as the “value.”
-Only `Next` events are said to have a value.
-Since an event stream can contain any number of `Next`s, there are few restrictions on what those values can mean or be used for, except that they must be of the same type.
+`value` events contain a payload known as the “value”.
+Only `value` events are said to have a value.
+Since an event stream can contain any number of `value`s, there are few restrictions on what those values can mean or be used for, except that they must be of the same type.

 As an example, the value might represent an element from a collection, or a progress update about some long-running operation.
-The value of a `Next` event might even represent nothing at all—for example, it’s common to use a value type of `()` to indicate that something happened, without being more specific about what that something was.
+The value of a `value` event might even represent nothing at all—for example, it’s common to use a value type of `()` to indicate that something happened, without being more specific about what that something was.

-Most of the event stream [operators][] act upon `Next` events, as they represent the “meaningful data” of a signal or producer.
+Most of the event stream [operators][] act upon `value` events, as they represent the “meaningful data” of a signal or producer.

-#### Failures behave like exceptions and propagate immediately
+#### `failure`s behave like exceptions and propagate immediately

-`Failed` events indicate that something went wrong, and contain a concrete error that indicates what happened.
+`failed` events indicate that something went wrong, and contain a concrete error that indicates what happened.
 Failures are fatal, and propagate as quickly as possible to the consumer for handling.